Skip to main content

 Join a truly unique journey through the distinctive coastal landscape of Solund!
 Meet the free-roaming wild sheep and learn how the local community has created a central grazing project – a living part of nature that helps preserve the cultural landscape

-Welcome to Draumeparken Disc Golf Destination – a truly special place for anyone who loves disc golf, or wants to try it for the first time.
-Here, you’ll find two great courses: the Draumeparken 22-hole course, a professional course used for tournaments, and the Idrettsparken 9-hole course, a beginner-friendly and social course perfect for families, children, and anyone looking to enjoy a relaxed round.
+Draumeparken Disc Golf Destination is a truly special place for anyone who loves disc golf – or wants to try it for the very first time.
+Here you’ll find two excellent courses: the Draumeparken 22-hole course, a professional-level course used for tournaments, and the Idrettsparken 9-hole course, a beginner-friendly and social course suitable for families, children and anyone looking for a relaxed round.

 person ser på eit kart over diskgolf